 Refrigerator Size – The size of your fridge goes hand and hand with the size of your kitchen.
 Do you need something to store a lot of food, or are you just feeding one person?
 Are you an organizational neat-freak?
 Do you want your fridge to fit in flush with your counter?
 There are many fridge size options these days like standard, counter depth and column, but remember to consider where it’s going and how you’ll use it.

 -- Wanting more?
 Sign up for our e-newsletter and score the latest promotions, appliance trends, deals and exclusive access to sales BEOFRE they happen - right in your inbox!

-Published by Stephen - Your Tasco Pro on Thursday, February 7th
+Published by Sarah - Goemans Appliance Expert on Thursday, February 7th